-Many of us will often purchase gluten free items, even though we don’t suffer from celiac disease.
-Gluten free has become part of our lives over the past decade with the move away from heavy carb loaded diets.
+Many of us will often purchase gluten-free items, even though we don’t suffer from celiac disease.
+Gluten-free has become part of our lives over the past decade with the move away from heavy carb loaded diets.
 We have accepted that there are alternatives available for us to purchase that look and often taste like the carbs we are trying to avoid.
 But unfortunately, they can be a bad choice.

-Gluten free is not what it seems
+Gluten-free is not what it seems

 The idea of replacing complex carbohydrates in our diet is a good one.
 However, it was never meant to go down the path of replacing them with heavily processed, preservative dense food.
 The idea was to fill our plates with fresh produce, fruits, and vegetables that are easily digested and leave us feeling full and energised without the bloat.

-Let’s look at what gluten free food from the supermarket looks like at the moment.
+Let’s look at what gluten-free food from the supermarket looks like at the moment.

 The products available for purchase have been created as an alternative to food that contains gluten.
 Such as pasta, biscuits, pizza bases, cereals, and bread.
 However, to create a product that looks and tastes like the original a whole lot of manipulation has to happen!
-Additives, preservatives, artificial colours, flavours, thickening agents, emulsifiers, nasty vegetable oils and a host of other ingredients are used to create that product you have just purchased under the pretense that it is good for us.
+Additives, preservatives, artificial colours, flavours, thickening agents, emulsifiers, nasty vegetable oils and a host of other ingredients are used to create that product you have just purchased under the pretence that it is good for us.

 The best way to view what is happening is in this area is to compare it to the ‘fat-free’ craze.
-We all leaped on the low-fat yogurt, low-fat milk, and low-fat cheese train when it came around.
+We all leapt on the low-fat yoghurt, low-fat milk, and low-fat cheese train when it came around.
 Thinking that we were making the healthier choice for ourselves and our families, unbeknown to us when the fat was removed a whole truckload of sugar and preservatives were added to replace the flavour that was lost.
 Now we know how wrong that was and thankfully we are going back to basics when it comes to fat.